 at risk of type 2 diabetes

-What is diabetes?Diabetes is the long-term health condition that occurs when the ability of the body to produce or respond to the hormone insulin is impaired, resulting in excessive amounts of glucose (sugar) in the body, as the body cannot use it correctly.
+What is diabetes?Diabetes is the long-term health condition that occurs when the ability of the body to produce or respond to the hormone insulin is impaired, resulting in excessive amounts of glucose (sugar) or low blood sugar (hypoglycaemia) in the body, as the body cannot use it correctly.
 Patients can either be diagnosed with type 1 or type 2 diabetes.

 In type 1 diabetes patients, the immune system destroys the insulin-producing beta cells (b-cells).
 This is a chronic and less common variation of the condition that causes the pancreas to produce little to no insulin.